lightpack/docs/orm-introduction.md

 **Lucid ORM** is fast because of two major aspects in its design:

-* It doesn't hydrate records into a collection of objects.
+* It has a very small layer of abstraction.
 * It doesn't use inflectors at run-time to make intelligent guesses about table names and primary keys.

 ## Models